 Some bird food brands advertise the fact they supplement their foods with calcium, vitamins and preservatives.
 Often the additives are give fancy names, and the preservatives might be referred to as "microbacterial".

-When I started mixing my bird foods, I felt like I was missing a trick – should I be including an extra vitamin in my foods?
-Were my foods of lower value because they didn’t contain a preservative?
+When I started mixing my bird foods, I felt like I was missing a trick - should I be including an extra vitamin in my foods?
+Were my foods of lower value because they didn't contain a preservative?
 Would customers choose a different blend over mine because mine was lacking the extra supplements?
-It was only when I started really diving into the research that I learned that the lack of additives in my food was actually a good thing.
+It was only when I started really doing the research that I learned that the lack of additives in my food was actually a good thing.

 When bird food blends are made up of lower quality ingredients, such as wheat, maize (or even the dried peas, rice, lentils and dog biscuits included in some commercial blends), they need the nutrition to be added back in.
 When foods are less likely to be eaten, they hang around in the feeder and rot, so are more likely to spread diseases.